-2 Draft rule determination
+2 Final rule determination

-The Commission's draft rule determination is to make a more preferable draft rule.
+The Commission's final rule determination is to make a more preferable rule.

-The more preferable draft rule explicitly provides that AEMO may develop demand forecasts at the connection point and regional level as a NTP function.
+The more preferable rule explicitly provides that AEMO may develop demand forecasts at the connection point and regional level as a NTP function.

-It also requires AEMO to publish in the NTNDP database any such forecasts it prepares and the information on which they are based.27
+It also requires AEMO to publish in the NTNDP database any such forecasts it prepares and a sufficient amount of information used to prepare the forecasts to enable an understanding of how the forecasts were developed.28

-As a consequence of the draft rule, it will be clear that AEMO can use its information gathering powers in the NEL, namely market information orders and market information notices, to compel persons to provide detailed connection point data to inform the development of its demand forecasts.
+As a consequence, it will be clear that AEMO can use its information gathering powers in the NEL, market information orders and market information notices, to compel persons to provide the information it needs to develop these forecasts.